hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 If using the DVD ISO on a USB pen, tell the installer the files are on a USB when it asks, and it will scan automatically.
 Any EFI and swap partitions get detected and formatted automatically.

 For LVM partitioning, there are some additional steps needed before and after setup, so read `README_LVM.txt` (included on the USB and readable from the console) carefully.
 The guide is excellent.
 I recommend scrolling down to the "alternative method" that automatically generates the right commands to pass to `mkinitrd`.
-For `UEFI` systems, running the generated command will result in incorrect file locations and paths in `elilo.conf`, but it is easily fixable (see the next heading).
+Be warned, on `UEFI` systems, the generated command will not copy the files over to the `EFI` partition, or set the right paths in `elilo.conf`.
+This is easily fixable (see the next heading).

 ## Using a generic kernel on UEFI systems